Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Lionsberg Energy Net, Water Net, Info Net, and Security Net.md

 Each of the following Systems are subcomponents of the [[Lionsberg System]], which aims to localize and instantiate a continuously learning [[Prototype]] capable of meeting the needs and solving the problems inherent in every community of life, and lifting [[All]] up towards [[The Goal]].

-To reiterate, they will not work unless deployed in harmony with all other elements of the [[Lionsberg System]] in accordance with the approximate logic of the [[Integrated Delivery Guide]] and [[Governance Guide]].
+To reiterate, they will not work unless deployed in harmony with all other elements of the [[Lionsberg System]] in accordance with the approximate logic of the [[Lionsberg Integrated Delivery Guide]] and [[Governance Guide]].

 ### Energy